TL;DR

 Standard UK Private Medical Insurance is designed to cover acute conditions that arise after your policy begins.

 PMI is not a replacement for the NHS.
-The NHS is always there for emergencies, accidents, and the management of chronic illness.
-PMI is your key to unlocking rapid diagnosis and treatment for new, acute problems that occur while you are covered.
+The NHS is typically there for emergencies, accidents, and the management of chronic illness.
+PMI is your key to unlocking rapid diagnosis and treatment for new, acute problems that occur while you may be covered.

 While speed is the headline benefit, the value of a good PMI policy extends far beyond simply skipping the queue.
 It provides a level of service, choice, and support that can make a difficult time significantly easier.